Menu

 BCATS information for schools

-• they are included in schools’ Base Scope of Assessment.
-This means schools do not need to apply for Consent to Assess.
+• They are included in schools’ Base Scope of Assessment, meaning schools do not need to apply for Consent to Assess.

-• they can be achieved in any school-based context.
-This includes school workshops and simulated workplace settings – any structured, supported, and supervised environment where students’ work relates to the building, construction, and allied trades.
+• They can be achieved in any school-based context.
+This includes school workshops and simulated workplace settings – any structured, supported, and supervised environment where students’ work relates to building, construction, and allied trades.

-• they do not require students to achieve the standard of commercial competency.
-Unlike other unit standards, BCATS focus on the skills required to enter a career in the building, construction, and allied trades.
-In short, a BCATS graduate makes an ideal candidate for an apprenticeship!
+• Students don’t need to achieve the standard of commercial competency.
+Unlike other unit standards, BCATS focus on the skills required to enter a building, construction, and allied trades career.
+In short, a BCATS graduate is an ideal candidate for an apprenticeship!

 BCATS programmes: